-Decebal Mocanu is an Assistant Professor in Artificial Intelligence and Machine Learning within the Data Mining group, Department of Mathematics and Computer Science, Eindhoven University of Technology (TU/e) since September 2017.
+Decebal Mocanu is an Assistant Professor in Artificial Intelligence and Machine Learning within the Data Mining group, Department of Mathematics and Computer Science, Eindhoven University of Technology (TU/e) since September 2017, and a member of TU/e Young Academy of Engineering.
 His short-term research interest is to conceive scalable deep artificial neural network models and their corresponding learning algorithms using principles from network science, evolutionary computing, optimization and neuroscience.
 Such models shall have sparse and evolutionary connectivity, make use of previous knowledge, and have strong generalization capabilities to be able to learn, and to reason, using few examples in a continuous and adaptive manner.
 Most science carried out throughout human evolution uses the traditional reductionism paradigm, which even if it is very successful, still has some limitations.
 Aristotle wrote in Metaphysics “The whole is more than the sum of its parts”.
 Inspired by this quote, in long term, Decebal would like to follow the alternative complex systems paradigm and study the synergy between artificial intelligence, neuroscience, and network science for the benefits of science and society.

 Decentralized dynamic understanding of hidden relations in complex networksScientific Reports (2018)

 A topological insight into restricted Boltzmann machinesMachine Learning (2016)

 Online contrastive divergence with generative replay: experience replay without storing dataarXiv (2016)